daniel-molina/visualequation/README.md

 * python2
 * pygame
+* Tkinter
 * LaTeX
+* Some specific LaTeX packages (you can find them in the preamble of the equation template).
-  * Maybe you need to install separately some extra AMS LaTeX packages.
+* Some command-line programs to manipulate LaTeX output:
-* Tkinter
   * dvipng
   * dvips
   * dvisvgm
   * epstopdf

+### Debian/Ubuntu or derivatives

-To install everything needed in Debian/Ubuntu or derivatives, it should be enough:
+The following packages should be enough:

 * python-pygame
+* python-tk
 * texlive-latex-recommended
 * dvipng
-* texlive-font-utils (it provides epstopdf in newer versions)
+* texlive-font-utils
 * texlive-math-extra (or textlive-science in newer versions)
-* python-tk

-Yes, LaTeX will require around a lot of MB, but the quality of the equations is incredible too.
+LaTeX will require a lot of MB, but the quality of the equations is incredible too.

 To run the program:

 $ ./visualequation.py

+### Microsoft Windows and MacOS
+Beta testers needed!

 ## Usage/Instructions